mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-Rhylanor also has a large Scout base, which acts as a communications depot for the Xboat routes as well as a regional planning and command centre.
+Rhylanor also has a large Scout base, which acts as a communications depot for the Xboat routes as well as a regional planning and command center.
 The facility is quite extensive and contains training facilities for some of the more specialized scout roles such as the use of advanced communications equipment and the Scout Service security teams that are occasionally called upon to rescue personnel who have found more trouble than they can handle.

-Rhylanor, with its large population base and extremely high technology level, is also a centre for industry, commerce and education.
+Rhylanor, with its large population base and extremely high technology level, is also a center for industry, commerce and education.
 The Rhylanor Institute of Technology is one of the most prominent hard–science and technological–research institutions in the entire Imperium and is almost certainly the foremost such